Einstore/Einstore/README.md

 ## Support

-We try to support even our free tier clients through our Slack channel or create a Stack Overflow question tagging BoostXXXXXXXXXX.
-To signup for our Slack please visit http://bit.ly/2B0dEyt and we’ll send you an invitation email.
+You can signup for our Slack!
+To do so, please visit http://bit.ly/2B0dEyt and we’ll send you an invitation email.

 ## OnDemand hosted service (sounds better than software as a service)

-We also working on a hosted service including a free tier for indie developers.
+We are also working on a hosted service including a free tier for indie developers.
+This service will become available just few weeks after the first official release here on github.
 For more information on our hosted services, please visit our website on http://www.boostappstore.com

 ## Enterprise